Justincheng2005/Edibly/README.md

 1. Start the backend server:
    ```
    cd server
-   npm start
+   npm run dev
    ```

 2. In a separate terminal, start the frontend:
    ```
    cd client
-   npm start
+   npm run dev
    ```

-3. Open your browser and navigate to `http://localhost:3000`
+3. Open your browser and navigate to `http://localhost:5173`

-## Dining Halls Data Structure

-The application uses the existing `dininglocations` table in Supabase with the following fields:

-- `id`: Unique identifier
-- `name`: Name of the dining hall
-- `hours`: Operating hours for the dining hall
-- `school`: Associated college/university
-- Additional fields like comments, ratings, etc.

 ## Contributing